Bryce Hoppel: 2021

-On June 21, 2021, Hoppel qualified for the US Olympic team in the 800 meters.
-Hoppel finished third in the Olympic trials in Eugene, Oregon with a time of 1:44.14, qualifying him for the Tokyo Olympics in July and August 2021.
+On June 21, he qualified for the US Olympic team in the 800 meters.
+Hoppel finished third in the Olympic trials in Eugene, Oregon with a time of 1:44.14, qualifying him for the Tokyo Olympics later that summer.

-In the 800m event at the 2020 Olympics Bryce finished in 3rd place in his round 1 qualifying heat with a time of 1:45.64, qualifying him for the semi-finals where he ran in 5th place with a time of 1:44.91 which did not allow him to continue on to the finals.
+At the 2020 Summer Olympics, he finished in third place in his round 1 qualifying heat with a time of 1:45.64, qualifying him for the semi-finals where he finished in fifth place in his heat with a time of 1:44.91.
+His semi-final performance was Hoppel's second fastest time of the year but was not enough for a place in the Olympic final.